keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### User

 Retrieves a single item from the User list.
-The single entity query accepts a where parameter which must have provide an id.
+The single entity query accepts a where parameter which must provide an id.

 #### Usage